 Increased complexity and the rapid changes that occur in global and local markets require companies to adapt their account management to suit their customers better.
-Consequently, a significant number of businesses are making SAM part of their pillar strategy for customer development and account management process.
+Consequently, a significant number of businesses are making SAM part of their pillar strategy for customer development and major account management process.
 Over time, account management has evolved to take on a new more sophisticated meaning.
 SAM (Strategic Account Management) encompasses joint decision-making and problem-solving, collaborative business processes and is used to ensure the long-term development and retention of customers.
 It’s important to note that SAM is distinguishable from account management (AM) as it entails a deeper understanding of your client’s business and looks to deploy a holistic strategy for long-term success.
-Here are just a few of the best practices to keep in mind as you formulate your game plan:
+Here are just a few of the best practices to keep in mind as you formulate your strategic plan:

 Create a Clear Customer Profile